Kew Gardens tickets

 The size of the site and the range of things to see at one of London’s top attractions reward a little planning before a visit:

-- Book online before arriving.
-Online tickets are tied to a chosen date and speed up entry; seasonal features such as the Orchids festival use timed entry, so they are worth securing early.
+- Book online before arriving: Online tickets are tied to a chosen date and speed up entry.

-- Leave pets at home.
-Only recognised guide and assistance dogs are allowed; picnics are welcome on the lawns, though ball games and jogging are not.
+- Leave pets at home: Only recognised guide and assistance dogs are allowed.

 Is parking free at Kew Gardens?